-At the point of induction, all new school employed staff must be provided with, should read and should be trained by the DSL in:
+At the point of induction, all new school employed staff, including those with governance oversight must be provided with, should read, and should be trained by the DSL (or delegated to the DDSL) in:

-- KLS (2022)

-- Wales Safeguarding Procedures

-- The Safeguarding and Child Protection Policy and Procedure
+- KLS 2022 - The Safeguarding and Child Protection Policy and Procedure

-- Whistleblowing Policy;

-- Online Safety (which, amongst other things, includes an understanding of the expectations, applicable roles, and responsibilities in relation to filtering and monitoring)

-- Staff Code of Conduct

-- Digital Safety Policy and Acceptable Use of IT Policy
+- Online Safety (which, amongst other things, includes an understanding of the expectations, applicable roles, and responsibilities in relation to filtering and monitoring) - Code of Conduct (including staff/pupil relationships and communications) - IT Policy (including Digital Safety and Acceptable Use) - Social Media Policy - Children Absent from Education and Attendance Policy - Anti-Bullying Policy - Behaviour Policy; and - Preventing Extremism and Radicalisation Policy.

-- Social Media Policy:

-- Children Absent from Education and Attendance Policy;

-- Anti-Bullying Policy;

-- Behaviour Policy: and

-- Preventing Extremism and Radicalisation Policy

-- · Equality, Diversity and Inclusion Policy

-At the point of induction, new staff must be informed of the names and role of the Designated Safeguarding Lead and Deputies.
+At the point of induction, new staff must be informed of the names and role of the Designated Safeguarding Lead, Deputies and the RSL.
+They should also be informed of the names of their GM and Head of HR.
 Likewise, all agency/supply staff must be informed of those with these roles, and of the school processes for raising concerns about children or adults in the school.
-All new staff must be made aware that they are not to ever use their personal mobile phone when on the school site, and that they are required to wear a coloured lanyard.
+All new staff must be made aware that they are not to ever use their personal mobile phone/other personal devices when on the school site where children are present, and that they are required to wear the coloured lanyard for staff at all times when on the school site.

-10 Training
+10 Training and Teaching

+10.1 Training

-10.1 All Staff training
+All staff training (mandatory)